Diocese of Pueblo: 1800 to 1940

-Until the Mexican-American War (1846 to 1849), the Pueblo area was controlled by Mexico, with all Catholic missions under the jurisdiction of the Archdiocese of Durango.
+Until the Mexican-American War (1846 to 1849), the Southern Colorado area was controlled by Mexico, with the few Catholics in the area under the jurisdiction of the Archdiocese of Durango.
 After the war, the United States assumed control of the region.
 In 1851, Pope Pius IX created the Apostolic Vicariate of New Mexico, including Colorado.
 The Vatican converted the vicariate into the Diocese of Santa Fe in 1853.

 The first church in the Pueblo area was the Our Lady of Guadalupe Catholic Church, constructed in 1858 in Conejos by colonists from New Mexico.
 In 1868, Pope Pius IX removed territory from the Diocese of Santa Fe and the Diocese of Grass Valley to form the Vicariate Apostolic of Colorado and Utah.
 In 1870, the pope erected the Vicariate Apostolic of Colorado, covering only the state of Colorado.
-On August 16, 1887, Pope Leo XIII converted the vicariate into the Diocese of Denver.
+St. Mary's Hospital was founded in 1882 in Pueblo when the Sisters of Charlity converted a two-story boarding house to a medical facility.
+Today it is CommonSpirit - St. Mary-Corwin Hospital.

+In 1884, St. Joseph was founded as a mission church in Grand Junction, the first in that city.
+On August 16, 1887, Pope Leo XIII converted the vicariate into the Diocese of Denver.The Sisters of Charity of Leavenworth in 1896 founded St. Mary's Hospital in Grand Junction.
+It is today St. Mary's Regional Hospital.
+In 1898, St. Ignatius was founded as a mission church in Durango, serving Native American Catholics.The first Catholic church in Alamosa was Sacred Heart, dedicated in 1928.